-Figure ES-1: Locations of Preferred Proposed Alternatives.
+Figure ES-1: Locations of Preferred Proposed Alternatives

-Pursuant to NEPA, an evaluation of environmental consequences is discussed in the PDARP/PEIS and incorporated by reference into this RP/EA, and is also discussed in Section 3.0.
-Environmental consequences to the physical environment, the biological environment, and the socioeconomic environment are evaluated in this RP/EA (Section 3.3.1, 3.4.1, and 3.9.1).
+At this time, the MS TIG proposes moving forward with the three preferred restoration alternatives (projects) in this Draft RP/EA.
+Pursuant to the National Environmental Policy Act of 1969 (NEPA), an evaluation of environmental consequences is discussed in the PDARP/PEIS and incorporated by reference into this Draft RP/EA, and is also discussed in Section 3.0.
+Environmental consequences to the physical environment, the biological environment, and the socioeconomic environment are evaluated in this Draft RP/EA (Section 3.3.1, 3.4.1, and 3.9.1).
 The findings are summarized below.

-WCNH and Birds Proposed Alternatives-Environmental Consequences Summary
+WCNH/Birds Proposed Alternatives-Environmental Consequence Summary

-In addition to land acquisition, proposed habitat restoration measures and management activities for the proposed WCNH and Birds alternatives include prescribed fire and invasive species management through chemical treatment and/or mechanical treatment, access restriction, road repair/removal and culvert placement, and debris removal.
-Land acquisition and implementation of these restoration measures and management activities would have short-term, minor, adverse impacts to noise, tourism and recreation, and public health and safety.
+In addition to land acquisition, proposed habitat restoration measures and management activities for the proposed WCNH/Birds alternatives includes invasive species management via chemical treatment, mechanical treatment, and prescribed fire; access restriction; road repair/removal and culvert placement, and debris removal.
+Land acquisition and implementation of these restoration measures and management activities would have short-term, minor, adverse impacts to noise, tourism and recreation and public health and safety.
 There would be short-term, minor to moderate, adverse impacts to hydrology, water quality, wetlands, air quality and greenhouse gases, habitat and wildlife from ground-disturbing activities associated with habitat restoration measures and management activities.
 Depending on the alternative, the adverse impacts to soils would range from long-term, minor, due to allowing public access on previously private land, to short-term, minor to moderate due to habitat management activities.
 Land acquisition could have a short-term, minor to moderate adverse impact on socioeconomic resources due to changes in visitor spending and loss of tax revenues.
 There would be a long-term, minor to moderate, adverse impacts to land and marine management.

-There would be long-term benefits to soil, hydrology, floodplains, wetlands, water quality, habitat and wildlife, land and marine management, tourism and recreation, and public health and safety, due to preservation of habitats and floodplains, re-establishment of native plant communities, increased diversity in flora and fauna, implementation of existing resource management plans/initiatives, and the potential for increased visitor use.
+There would be long-term, benefits to soil, hydrology, floodplains, wetlands, water quality, and habitat and wildlife land and marine management, tourism and recreation, and public health and safety, due to preservation of habitats and floodplains, re-establishment of native plant communities, increased diversity in flora and fauna, implementation of existing resource management plans/initiatives, and the potential for increased visitor use.